EvidentSecurity/esp-sdk-python/docs/OrganizationsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.OrganizationsApi()
-id = 56 # int | Organization Id
+id = 56 # int | Organization ID
-include = 'include_example' # str | Objects that can be included in the response:  subscription,custom_signatures,external_accounts,sub_organizations,teams,users,compliance_standards,integrations  See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response.
+See Including Objects for more information. (optional)

 try:
     # Show a single Organization